 Figuring out who has to leave the house in a divorce might be one of the hardest parts of splitting up.
 The emotional weight is real.
-If you’re in Richmond or elsewhere in Virginia, this decision isn’t just about where you’ll sleep—it touches everything from your bank account to your kids’ stability to your personal safety.
+If you’re in Richmond or elsewhere in Virginia, this decision isn’t just about where you’ll sleep.
+The policy impacts all aspects of life including financial status and family security and personal protection and child welfare stability.
 Let me walk you through what typically happens with the marital home, how having kids changes things, the money and legal stuff you’ll want to keep an eye on, and how to think about your next steps.
-If you’re looking to sell quickly, something like Sell my house fast in Richmond could work, though you’ll probably get less than market value for the convenience.
+The guide on how to sell your house fast for cash provides resources to help you sell quickly but you should know that you will receive less than the market price for your property.

 TL;DR